Soliton decomposition of the Box-Ball System: Overview

-The transformation $T$ can be defined for configurations with infinitely many balls if the density of balls is well-defined and less than $\frac{1}{2}$.
-The product measure with any such density is invariant under $T$.
-But the family of invariant probability measures is far richer than that, since this transformation $T$ has many conservation properties.
-In particular, a configuration can have \emph{solitons} of all sizes, these solitons are conserved by the dynamics and there is a distance measure between solitons of the same size which is also conserved.

-Takahashi and Satsuma proposed an algorithm to identify solitons in a finite ball configuration and argued that the solitons identified at time 0 can be tracked at successive iterations of $T$.
-An isolated \emph{$k$-soliton} $\gamma$ consists of $k$ successive occupied boxes followed by $k$ successive empty boxes.
-Evolving this configuration by $t$ iterations of $T$, the new configuration will have a $k$-soliton $\gamma^t$ which is a translation of $\gamma$ by $kt$.
-The striking property of the BBS is that, although solitons can collide which momentarily changes their shapes and introduces shifts, such collisions neither create nor destroy solitons, see Proposition~\ref{prop:solitontrack}.
+The map $T$ for a general $ \eta\in\{0,1\}^\Z $ is defined in~\eqref{t2}.
+This dynamics is called \emph{Box-Ball System} (BBS) and was introduced by Takahashi and Satsuma~\cite{TakahashiSatsuma90}, who proposed an algorithm to identify \emph{solitons} in configurations with a finite number of balls and argued that each soliton identified at time 0 can be tracked at successive iterations of $T$.
+For example, in the configuration having exactly 3 balls at boxes 1,2,3 the $3$-soliton $\gamma$ consists of these 3 occupied boxes and the empty boxes 4,5,6.
+Evolving this configuration by $t$ iterations of $T$, the new configuration will have a $3$-soliton $\gamma^t$ which is a translation of $\gamma$ by $3t$.
+In general,~\cite{TakahashiSatsuma90} observed that a $k$-soliton always consists of $k$ occupied boxes and $k$ empty boxes.
+The relative positions can change and be more scattered during collisions with other solitons but the striking property of the BBS is that such collisions neither create nor destroy solitons.
+The distance between solitons of the same size is also conserved after collisions.

-Given a soliton size $k\ge 1$ and a ball configuration $\eta$, we identify a subset of boxes called \emph{$k$-slots}.
-To each $k$-slot, one can append any number of $k$-solitons.
-For each ball configuration, we can describe the number of $k$-solitons appended to each $k$-slot and call \emph{$k$-component} the resulting vector.
-The components are defined hierarchically starting from the bigger solitons, and ball configurations can be reconstructed from the components.
-We show that under the BBS evolution the $k$-component is rigid, conserving the number of $k$-slots between two successive $k$-solitons, for all $k$.
-More precisely, the $k$-component is shifted by a quantity depending only on the $m$-soliton configuration for $m>k$, see Theorem~\ref{thm:hierarchy}.

-Our main result about invariant measures is the following.
-Given a family of shift-invariant probability measures on $\N^\Z_0$ indexed by $k$ and whose densities decay fast enough in $k$, we can construct a $T$-invariant probability measure $\mu$ whose components are independent and distributed according to such family, see Theorem~\ref{thm:invariant}.
-We conjecture that this decomposition characterizes $T$-invariant probability measures in the sense that, if $\mu$ is shift-mixing and $T$-invariant then its components should be independent and shift-mixing.

-We finally study the asymptotic speed of $k$-solitons.
-The position of each $k$-soliton divided by time converges to a deterministic asymptotic speed $v_k$, and $(v_k)_{k\ge1}$ is the unique solution of an explicit system of linear equations, see Theorems~\ref{thm:hspeed} and~\ref{thm:speedsexplicit}.